Branch-Well-Structured Transition Systems and Extensions: Preliminaries

 In the case of an \LTS or \OLTS, we write $x \srunp{a} x'$ instead of $(x,a,x') \in {\to}$.
 For $\sigma \in \labelset^\ast$, $x \srunp{\sigma} x'$ is defined as expected.
 We also let $x \srun x'$ if $(x,a,x') \in {\to}$ for some $a \in \labelset$, with closures $\srunp{*}$ and $\srunp{+}$.
 We let $\Traces{\system}=\{ w \in \labelset \mid \initstate \srunp{w} x \text{ for some } x \in \stateset \}$ be the set of traces.

 We call an \OLTS $\system$ \emph{effective} if $\leq$ and, for all $a \in \labelset$, $\srunp{a}$ are decidable.

 \begin{rem} We can similarly define a labelled WSTS as an \OLTS such that the ordering is well and it satisfies the general monotony condition (canonically adapted to take care of the transition labels).
-Moreover, we lift the decision problems from Definition~\ref{def:verification-problems} to \OLTS in the obvious way. \end{rem}